alexfigtree/social-matrix-p1/README.md

-# social-matrix-p1
+# social-matrix

-Social Matrix, Phase 1
+Social Matrix Project, made with JavaScript and D3.